Aizoh/VueVite/README.md

 npm run build
 ```
 #### notes
-**Watcher**
+**Watcher**</br>
-A watcher is a method that watches a data property with the same name.
+A watcher is a method that watches a data property with the same name.</br>
-A watcher runs every time the data property value changes.
+A watcher runs every time the data property value changes.</br>
-Use a watcher if a certain data property value requires an action.
+Use a watcher if a certain data property value requires an action.</br>

-**Computed Properties**
+**Computed Properties**</br>
-Computed properties are like data properties, except they depend on other properties.
+Computed properties are like data properties, except they depend on other properties.</br>
-Computed properties are written like methods, but they do not accept any input arguments.
+Computed properties are written like methods, but they do not accept any input arguments.</br>
-Computed properties are updated automatically when a dependency changes, while methods are called on when something happens, like with event handling for example.
+Computed properties are updated automatically when a dependency changes, while methods are called on when something happens, like with event handling for example.</br>
-Computed properties are used when outputting something that depends on something else.
+Computed properties are used when outputting something that depends on something else.</br>

-**Methods**
+**Methods**</br>
-Vue methods are functions that belong to the Vue instance under the 'methods' property.
+Vue methods are functions that belong to the Vue instance under the 'methods' property.</br>
-Vue methods are great to use with event handling (v-on) to do more complex things.
+Vue methods are great to use with event handling (v-on) to do more complex things.</br>
-Vue methods can also be used to do other things than event handling.
+Vue methods can also be used to do other things than event handling.</br>

-**Templates**
+**Templates**</br>
-A template in Vue is what we call the HTML part of our Vue application.
+A template in Vue is what we call the HTML part of our Vue application.</br>
-The <template> tag will later be used in *.vue files to structure our code in a better way.
+The <template> tag will later be used in *.vue files to structure our code in a better way.</br>
-It is possible to use template as a configuration option in the Vue instance, and put the HTML code inside.
+It is possible to use template as a configuration option in the Vue instance, and put the HTML code inside.</br>

-**Components**
+**Components**</br>
-Components in Vue lets us decompose our web page into smaller pieces that are easy to work with.
+Components in Vue lets us decompose our web page into smaller pieces that are easy to work with.</br>
-We can work with a Vue component in isolation from the rest of the web page, with its own content and logic.
+We can work with a Vue component in isolation from the rest of the web page, with its own content and logic.</br>
-A web page often consists of many Vue components.
+A web page often consists of many Vue components.</br>
 - *Create a new folder components inside the src folder.*
     - *create a new file FoodItem.vue inside the components*